mattclifford1/3D-RGB/README.md

 # 3D-RGB -- Full Pipeline of Camera movement for videos
-Currently estimates on a per frame basic (no temporal information used).
+Currently estimates on a per frame basis (no temporal information used).
 This will lead to temporal inconsistencies for some videos.

 ##
 Setup the Pipeline environment by installing all the dependant packages and downloading all the models using